pingcap/docs/telemetry.md

 ### TiDB Dashboard

-When TiDB Dashboard telemetry collection is enabled, user operations to TiDB Dashboard web UI will be shared, including (but not limited to):
+When the telemetry collection feature is enabled in TiDB Dashboard, user operations on the TiDB Dashboard web UI will be shared, including (but not limited to):

 - A randomly generated telemetry ID.
-- User operation information, such as the name of the TiDB Dashboard web page user accessed, etc.
+- User operation information, such as the name of the TiDB Dashboard web page accessed by the user.
-- Browser and OS information, such as browser name, OS name, screen resolution, etc.
+- Browser and OS information, such as browser name, OS name, screen resolution.

 To view the full content of the usage information shared to PingCAP, use the [Network Activity Inspector of Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network) or the [Network Monitor of Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor).

 ### TiUP

-When TiUP telemetry collection is enabled, user operations to TiUP will be shared, including (but not limited to):
+When the telemetry collection feature is enabled in TiUP, user operations with TiUP will be shared, including (but not limited to):

 - A randomly generated telemetry ID.
-- Command execution status, such as whether execution is successful, execution duration, etc.
+- Execution status of TiUP commands, such as whether the execution is successful and the execution duration.
-- Deployment characteristics, such as the size of hardware, TiDB components versions, deployment configuration names that have been modified, etc.
+- Deployment characteristics, such as the size of hardware, TiDB components versions, deployment configuration names that have been modified.

-To view the full content of the usage information shared to PingCAP, set `TIUP_CLUSTER_DEBUG=enable` environment variable when executing the TiUP command, for example:
+To view the full content of the usage information shared to PingCAP, set the `TIUP_CLUSTER_DEBUG=enable` environment variable when executing the TiUP command.
+For example:

 {{< copyable "shell-regular" >}}